 How can I improve my user adoption?

-The biggest differentiating factor between a low adoption rate and a high adoption is your promotional strategy.
+The biggest differentiating factor between a low adoption rate and a high adoption rate is your promotional strategy.

-- Make sure that you begin promoting your guide at least four weeks before your event starts.
+- Begin promoting your guide at least four weeks before your event starts.

 - Ensure that it's easy for people to download your guide by including a link to your landing page.

 - Make your guide the go-to source of information for the event.
 If your schedule or speakers change, make sure you update your guide.